Accredited facilitator for MoE-funded PLD

 He uri tēnei nō Hokianga whakapau karakia

 Ruth works as an education consultant out of our Auckland office.
 She works with both English-medium and dual-medium kura in the following areas:

 - Teaching as inquiry

-Prior to joining Evaluation Associates, Ruth was an effective classroom teacher and senior teacher in the primary and intermediate sectors.
-Ruth recalls the powerful impact that assessment for learning had on improving her practice and on student achievement.
+Prior to joining Evaluation Associates, Ruth was a very effective classroom teacher and senior teacher in the primary and intermediate sectors.
+She recalls the powerful impact that assessment for learning had on improving her practice and on student achievement.
 This is central to her facilitation practice.

-In her spare time Ruth enjoys exploring new destinations, both at home and abroad, and learning more about the history and people who have left their mark on each place.
+In her spare time Ruth enjoys paper-crafting and exploring new destinations, both at home here in NZ and abroad, and learning more about the history of each place and the people who have left their mark.

 These are some of the schools Ruth has worked with recently: